graftak/monolog-loki/README.md

           !php/const CURLOPT_CONNECTTIMEOUT_MS: 500,
           !php/const CURLOPT_TIMEOUT_MS: 600
 ```
-Note :
+Note:
-We're currently working on a possible bundle based implementation for Symfony but at the moment, this is the way.
+We're currently working on a possible bundle-based implementation for Symfony but at the moment, this is the way.

 ### Configure Monolog to use Loki Handler